-Over the summer, many academics in the Humanities Division found their research interrupted by a knock on the door from Bethany White.
+Over summer 2017, many academics in the Humanities Division found their research interrupted by a knock on the door from Bethany White.
 Bethany is a DPhil student in the Faculty of History and Trinity College, and she was given artistic license to roam the various departments in the Humanities Division and write a series of articles on some of the most exciting and unusual research going on.

 The results are thrilling - keep your eyes peeled for her article about medical remedies in medieval England.
 Did you know that medieval doctors recommended applying heated eight-day old urine to your face to cure acne?
 If you didn’t, please don’t now try it at home.
 She has also written a series of profiles about students in the humanities doing interesting things – from the student balancing literature lectures with running a campaign to help refugees, to the aspiring historian helping her classmates to fight procrastination.

 “I learnt more than I imagined I would - about graffiti, bilingualism, Qawwali music, medieval medicine and so much more,” says Bethany.
 “It struck me just how much research is being done in Humanities, and what a range and depth there is.
 It was exciting to think that this is all going on at once, and that you can learn so much from a quick chat with anyone in Oxford.”

 Find out More about Bethany White